 A professional debt attorney can be an ally who protects you through the process of settling debts with creditors.
 Compared to debt settlement services and non-profit credit counseling programs, lawyers are legal experts who are familiar with common unfair practices and can advocate for your rights and protections as a consumer.

-That said, you can try to negotiate with credit card companies on your own.
+You can try to negotiate with credit card companies on your own without the help of an attorney.
 While we don’t recommend this route for everyone, here are the steps:

 1. Understand what debt settlement is